 Hat Yai is in Songkhla province and is generally consider ok to travel in, but there were multiple bombings in 2006 which killed four people, so it remains on the red alert list.

 Not only has there been conflict in the region for years, the railway has also seen its share of the trouble.
 In September 2016 a railway worker was killed when a train was bombed in Pattani.
-And in December 2018 at least four explosions in Narathiwat province damaged train tracks, a cellphone-signal pole and an electricity pole.
+And in December 2018 explosions in Narathiwat province damaged train tracks, a cellphone-signal pole and an electricity pole.

 Hat Yai to Sungai Kolok by train